-- 18 Adapted from Statistics Canada, 2013 General Social Survey in Carla Painter, "Sense of Belonging of Immigrants: Results from the General Social Survey," Citizenship and Immigration Canada, 2015 CARFMS Conference, slide 18.
-This does not constitute an endorsement by Statistics Canada of this product. - 19 Ibid.
+18 General Social Survey 2013 in Carla Painter, "Sense of belonging of immigrants: results from the General Social Survey," Citizenship and Immigration Canada, CARFMS Conference 2015, slide 18.

 Sense of belonging

 Refugees report a strong sense of belonging to Canada.